Frequently Asked Questions

 The FDA's job is to ensure that all vaccines are safe and effective.
-Both the Pfizer and Moderna vaccines have been extensively studied and have completed the three clinical study levels required before a vaccine can be approved.
+Both the Pfizer and Moderna vaccines have been extensively studied and have received approval through Emergency Use Authorization.
 While the timeline has moved quickly given the nature of the pandemic, all appropriate steps to ensure the safety and efficacy of the vaccine have been completed.
 And as with any medication or vaccine, once the product is released to the general public where many more people receive it, there is a very small chance that very rare unexpected side effects will occur and that is why we will be monitoring people for 15 minutes after they receive the vaccine.
 Learn more about COVID vaccine safety from the CDC.

 Can I get COVID-19 from the vaccine?